Norman Willmore: Political career

 Willmore first ran for a seat to the Alberta Legislature for the first time in the 1944 general election.
 He stood as the Social Credit candidate in the electoral district of Edson and won a solid majority over two other candidates to pick up the seat for Social Credit.

 In the 1948 general election Willmore defeated former MLA Christopher Pattinson, and In the 1952 election Willmore defeated Liberal candidate William Switzer by 400 votes.

 On November 10, 1953, Premier Ernest Manning appointed Willmore the Minister of Industries and Labour.
 In the 1955 Alberta general election Willmore faced Switzer again and defeated him a second time.
 Shortly thereafter, Premier Manning moved Willmore to the Lands and Forests portfolio.
 In the 1959 general election Willmore defeated two other candidates with a landslide majority.

 In the 1963 general election Willmore easily won a three-way race.

 Willmore died in a traffic accident on February 2, 1965, on Alberta Highway 16 near Evansburg, Alberta.
-He driving westbound to attend a meeting at Robb, Alberta when a semi tractor-trailer driving eastbound lost its rear wheels, causing a head-on collision.
+He was driving westbound to attend a meeting at Robb, Alberta when a semi tractor-trailer driving eastbound lost its rear wheels, causing a head-on collision.
 Willmore Wilderness Park was named in his honour on April 12, 1965.